 We prefer paper milk cartons to plastic jugs because the milk tastes better and we’ve read that milk in an opaque container retains more nutrition.
 After finishing the milk, we rinse the carton, open the top all the way, and set it on the floor next to the kitchen trash.
-Non-compostable food scraps (like moldy cheese) go in there, and the carton then gets folded shut so the food won’t leak into the trash bag and make a mess when the trash is carried out.
+Non-compostable food scraps (like moldy cheese or inedible horror-dessert) go in there, and the carton then gets folded shut so the food won’t leak into the trash bag and make a mess when the trash is carried out.

 I’ve made some unique fridge magnets by cutting amusing panels from comic strips and gluing them to magnets.
 There are two ways to do it:

 - Take a flexible magnet with an ad on it, which is at least as big as your cartoon.
 Remove (or at least de-gloss) the ad with nail polish remover.
 Let dry.
 Use white glue to stick cartoon to magnet.
 Let dry.
 Cut off any excess magnet.
 Coat top surface with clear nail polish.
 This whole process will go more smoothly if you happen to have an old cookie sheet or other flat metal surface to which you can stick the magnets to keep them flat while you’re applying stuff to them and letting them dry.

 - Glue cartoon to thin cardboard from a cereal box or clothing package.
 Let dry.
 Coat top surface with clear nail polish.
 Hot-glue or rubber-cement back of cardboard to a small round or bar magnet.